ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- SCHOOL DISTRICT USING FUNDS FROM THE ELEMENTARY AND SECONDARY  EDUCATION ACT OF NINETEEN HUNDRED SIXTY-FIVE WHO IS DETERMINED UNDER THIS SUBDIVI- SION  TO  HAVE  BROUGHT  A FIREARM TO OR POSSESSED A FIREARM AT A PUBLIC
+ SCHOOL DISTRICT USING FUNDS FROM THE ELEMENTARY AND SECONDARY  EDUCATION ACT OF NINETEEN HUNDRED SIXTY-FIVE WHO IS DETERMINED UNDER THIS SUBDIVI- SION  TO  HAVE  BROUGHT  A FIREARM TO OR POSSESSED A FIREARM AT A PUBLIC SCHOOL OR OTHER PREMISES USED BY THE SCHOOL  DISTRICT  TO  PROVIDE  SUCH PROGRAMS  SHALL  BE SUSPENDED FOR A PERIOD OF NOT LESS THAN ONE CALENDAR YEAR FROM PARTICIPATION IN SUCH PROGRAM.
- S. 1040--A  10

- SCHOOL OR OTHER PREMISES USED BY THE SCHOOL  DISTRICT  TO  PROVIDE  SUCH PROGRAMS  SHALL  BE SUSPENDED FOR A PERIOD OF NOT LESS THAN ONE CALENDAR YEAR FROM PARTICIPATION IN SUCH PROGRAM.
 THE PROCEDURES OF THIS SUBDIVI- SION SHALL APPLY TO SUCH A SUSPENSION OF A NONPUBLIC SCHOOL  STUDENT.
 A SUPERINTENDENT  OF SCHOOLS, DISTRICT SUPERINTENDENT OF SCHOOLS OR COMMU- NITY SUPERINTENDENT SHALL HAVE THE AUTHORITY TO MODIFY  THIS  SUSPENSION REQUIREMENT  FOR EACH STUDENT ON A CASE-BY-CASE BASIS.
 THE DETERMINATION OF A SUPERINTENDENT SHALL BE SUBJECT TO REVIEW BY THE BOARD OF EDUCATION OR TRUSTEES, OR THE CHANCELLOR OF THE CITY SCHOOL DISTRICT IN  THE  CASE OF  THE CITY SCHOOL DISTRICT OF THE CITY OF NEW YORK, PURSUANT TO SUBDI- VISION ONE OF THIS SECTION AND  THE  COMMISSIONER  PURSUANT  TO  SECTION THREE  HUNDRED TEN OF THIS CHAPTER.
 NOTHING IN THIS SUBDIVISION SHALL BE DEEMED TO AUTHORIZE THE SUSPENSION OF A STUDENT  WITH  A  DISABILITY  IN VIOLATION  OF THE INDIVIDUALS WITH DISABILITIES EDUCATION ACT OR ARTICLE EIGHTY-NINE OF THIS CHAPTER.
+A SUPERINTENDENT SHALL  REFER  THE  STUDENT UNDER THE AGE OF SIXTEEN WHO HAS BEEN DETERMINED TO HAVE BROUGHT A WEAP- ON  OR  FIREARM TO SCHOOL IN VIOLATION OF THIS SUBDIVISION TO A PRESENT-
+ S. 1040--B  11

-A SUPERINTENDENT SHALL REFER THE STUDENT UNDER THE AGE OF SIXTEEN WHO HAS BEEN DETERMINED TO HAVE BROUGHT A WEAP- ON OR FIREARM TO SCHOOL IN VIOLATION OF THIS SUBDIVISION TO  A  PRESENT- MENT  AGENCY FOR A JUVENILE DELINQUENCY PROCEEDING CONSISTENT WITH ARTI- CLE THREE OF THE FAMILY COURT ACT EXCEPT A STUDENT FOURTEEN  OR  FIFTEEN YEARS  OF  AGE WHO QUALIFIES FOR JUVENILE OFFENDER STATUS UNDER SUBDIVI- SION FORTY-TWO OF SECTION 1.20 OF THE CRIMINAL PROCEDURE LAW.
+ MENT AGENCY FOR A JUVENILE DELINQUENCY PROCEEDING CONSISTENT WITH  ARTI- CLE  THREE  OF THE FAMILY COURT ACT EXCEPT A STUDENT FOURTEEN OR FIFTEEN YEARS OF AGE WHO QUALIFIES FOR JUVENILE OFFENDER STATUS  UNDER  SUBDIVI- SION  FORTY-TWO  OF SECTION 1.20 OF THE CRIMINAL PROCEDURE LAW.
 A SUPER- INTENDENT SHALL REFER ANY STUDENT SIXTEEN YEARS OF AGE  OR  OLDER  OR  A STUDENT  FOURTEEN  OR  FIFTEEN  YEARS  OF AGE WHO QUALIFIES FOR JUVENILE OFFENDER STATUS UNDER SUBDIVISION FORTY-TWO OF SECTION 1.20 OF THE CRIM- INAL PROCEDURE LAW, WHO HAS BEEN DETERMINED TO HAVE BROUGHT A WEAPON  OR FIREARM  TO  SCHOOL  IN VIOLATION OF THIS SUBDIVISION TO THE APPROPRIATE LAW ENFORCEMENT OFFICIALS.
   (2) NOTHING IN THIS PARAGRAPH SHALL BE DEEMED TO MANDATE  SUCH  ACTION BY  A  SCHOOL DISTRICT PURSUANT TO SUBDIVISION ONE OF THIS SECTION WHERE SUCH WEAPON OR FIREARM IS POSSESSED OR BROUGHT TO SCHOOL WITH THE  WRIT- TEN AUTHORIZATION OF SUCH EDUCATIONAL INSTITUTION IN A MANNER AUTHORIZED BY  ARTICLE  TWO  HUNDRED  SIXTY-FIVE  OF  THE  PENAL LAW FOR ACTIVITIES APPROVED AND AUTHORIZED BY THE TRUSTEES OR BOARD OF EDUCATION  OR  OTHER GOVERNING  BODY  OF  THE  PUBLIC  SCHOOL  AND SUCH GOVERNING BODY ADOPTS APPROPRIATE SAFEGUARDS TO ENSURE STUDENT SAFETY.
   (3) AS USED IN THIS PARAGRAPH:
   (I) "FIREARM" SHALL MEAN A FIREARM  AS  DEFINED  IN  SUBSECTION  A  OF SECTION  NINE  HUNDRED TWENTY-ONE OF TITLE EIGHTEEN OF THE UNITED STATES CODE; AND
   (II) "WEAPON" SHALL BE AS DEFINED IN PARAGRAPH TWO OF SUBSECTION G  OF SECTION NINE HUNDRED THIRTY OF TITLE EIGHTEEN OF THE UNITED STATES CODE.
-  3. Violent [pupil] ACT.
-A. A TEACHER SHALL  IMMEDIATELY  REPORT  AND REFER  A  STUDENT THAT HAS COMMITTED A VIOLENT ACT TO THE PRINCIPAL OR SUPERINTENDENT FOR A VIOLATION OF THE CODE OF CONDUCT.
-  B. For the purposes of this section, a violent [pupil is an elementary or secondary student under  twenty-one  years  of  age  who]  ACT  SHALL
- INCLUDE:
-  (1)  [commits]  an  act  of  violence upon a teacher, administrator or other school employee;
-  (2) [commits,] while on school district property, an act  of  violence upon another student or any other person lawfully upon said property;
-  (3)  [possesses,] while on school district property, POSSESSING a gun, knife, explosive or incendiary bomb, or other dangerous instrument capa- ble of causing physical injury or death;
- S. 1040--A  11

-  (4) [displays,] while on school  district  property,  DISPLAYING  what appears  to  be  a  gun,  knife,  explosive  or incendiary bomb or other dangerous instrument capable of causing death or physical injury;
-  (5) [threatens,] while on school district property, THREATENING to use any instrument that appears capable of causing physical injury or death;
-  (6)  knowingly  and  intentionally  [damages  or destroys] DAMAGING OR DESTROYING the personal property  of  a  teacher,  administrator,  other school  district  employee  or  any person lawfully upon school district property; or
-  (7) knowingly and intentionally  [damages  or  destroys]  DAMAGING  OR DESTROYING school district property.
-  [b.
-Disruptive pupil.
-For the purposes of this section, a disruptive pupil is an elementary or secondary student under  twenty-one  years  of age  who  is  substantially  disruptive  of  the  educational process or substantially interferes with the teacher's authority  over  the  class- room.
-  3. Suspension of a pupil] 4.
-ALTERNATIVE  LEARNING SPACES OR  SCHOOLS.
- THE  SCHOOL  AUTHORITIES OF ANY CITY, SCHOOL  DISTRICT OR PUBLIC SCHOOL, OR  BOARD  OF  COOPERATIVE EDUCATIONAL SERVICES SHALL ESTABLISH, TO  THE EXTENT  PRACTICABLE,  SCHOOLS OR SET APART SPACES IN SCHOOL BUILDINGS OR PROPERTIES FOR THE INSTRUCTION OF STUDENTS  REMOVED  OR SUSPENDED  FOR VIOLATIONS  OF  THE CODE OF CONDUCT, AND FIX THE NUMBER OF DAYS PER WEEK AND THE HOURS PER DAY OF  REQUIRED  ATTENDANCE  AND  INSTRUCTION,  WHICH SHALL NOT BE LESS THAN IS REQUIRED OF MINORS ATTENDING THE FULL TIME DAY SCHOOLS.
-THE  COMMISSIONER  SHALL  ESTABLISH  GUIDANCE  FOR ALTERNATIVE LEARNING SPACES OR SCHOOLS FOR WHEN STUDENTS ARE REMOVED FROM THE CLASS- ROOM OR SUSPENDED, INCLUDING ALLOWING A STUDENT THAT HAS BEEN REMOVED OR SUSPENDED ON SCHOOL PROPERTY TO TAKE AN EXAMINATION OR  ASSESSMENT  THAT CANNOT BE RESCHEDULED WHEN THE STUDENT PRESENTS A RISK TO THE HEALTH AND SAFETY  OF  THE SCHOOL COMMUNITY AS IT APPLIES TO SUBDIVISIONS EIGHT AND NINE OF THIS SECTION AND SECTION TWENTY-EIGHT HUNDRED ONE OF THIS  CHAP- TER.
+  3. ALTERNATIVE  LEARNING SPACES OR  SCHOOLS.
+THE SCHOOL AUTHORITIES OF ANY  CITY, SCHOOL  DISTRICT OR PUBLIC SCHOOL, OR  BOARD  OF  COOPERATIVE EDUCATIONAL SERVICES SHALL ESTABLISH, TO THE EXTENT PRACTICABLE, SCHOOLS OR SET APART SPACES IN SCHOOL BUILDINGS OR PROPERTIES FOR  THE  INSTRUC- TION  OF STUDENTS  REMOVED  OR SUSPENDED FOR VIOLATIONS OF THE CODE OF CONDUCT, AND FIX THE NUMBER OF DAYS PER WEEK AND THE HOURS  PER  DAY  OF REQUIRED  ATTENDANCE  AND  INSTRUCTION,  WHICH SHALL NOT BE LESS THAN IS REQUIRED OF MINORS ATTENDING THE FULL TIME DAY SCHOOLS.
+THE COMMISSIONER SHALL ESTABLISH GUIDANCE FOR ALTERNATIVE LEARNING SPACES OR SCHOOLS  FOR WHEN  STUDENTS  ARE  REMOVED  FROM THE CLASSROOM OR SUSPENDED, INCLUDING ALLOWING A STUDENT THAT HAS BEEN REMOVED OR SUSPENDED ON SCHOOL PROPERTY TO TAKE AN EXAMINATION OR ASSESSMENT THAT CANNOT BE RESCHEDULED WHEN THE STUDENT PRESENTS A RISK TO THE HEALTH AND SAFETY OF THE SCHOOL COMMUNITY AS IT APPLIES TO SUBDIVISIONS  SEVEN  AND  EIGHT  OF  THIS  SECTION  AND SECTION TWENTY-EIGHT HUNDRED ONE OF THIS CHAPTER.
-  5. CONSIDERATION  FOR STUDENT SUSPENSION. a.
+  4. CONSIDERATION  FOR STUDENT SUSPENSION. a.
 (1) The board of educa- tion[, board of] OR trustees [or sole trustee], THE  CHANCELLOR  OF  THE CITY SCHOOL DISTRICT IN THE CASE OF THE CITY SCHOOL DISTRICT OF THE CITY OF  NEW  YORK, the superintendent of schools, district superintendent of